GoodNotes/interviews/mobile/README.md

 2. Answer the questions in the [Public Library Challenge](../common/colouring.md#public-library-challenge) in the `README.md` file in your repository.

 ### Submission
-Please submit according to our [submission guideline](../common/submission.md).
+Please submit your solution according to our [submission guideline](../common/submission.md).